imapp-pl/gas-cost-estimator/docs/report_impact.md

 Finally, we compare two figures: the original gas usage of a transaction, and the calculated gas usage assuming EIP-7904.
+So the tx throughput increment assessment is based on the block gas usage decrement as this is the raw non-experimental data.

 #### Gas Usage Vector